-- Projects funded under this program constitute "undertakings" as defined by Section 106 of the National Historic Preservation Act (NHPA), as amended (54 U.S.C.
-306108).
-Accordingly, after the grant is awarded, the National Park Service will work with the grantee to complete the consultation process for Section 106. - 2.
-Section 110 of the NHPA will apply to National Historic Landmarks. - 3.
-All projects will also be reviewed for effects under the National Environmental Protection Act (NEPA). - 4.
-All work will be reviewed to ensure it meets the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation.
-The Secretary of the Interior's Standards for Historic Vessel Prservation Projects may be of particular interest depending on the nature of the project. - 3.
-If a project is doing work to or preparing a National Register nomination for a property and the owner is different than the applicant or subapplicant, then the applicant or subapplicant, as appropriate, must include written permission from the owner to proceed with the project.
+- 2. If a project is doing work to or preparing a National Register nomination for a property and the owner is different than the applicant or subapplicant, then the applicant or subapplicant, as appropriate, must include written permission from the owner to proceed with the project.
 If a preservation covenant or easement or preservation agreement is required by the SHPO/THPO, this should be explicitly acknowledged as well.
 The letter of owner consent must be submitted with the application (sub-grant application) and be signed no earlier than 90 days before the (sub-)application due date and pertain to this specific application or subgrant application, as appropriate.
 Previous letters of owner consent will not be accepted.
-The National Park Service may require a copy of the written permission of a property prior to approving project work. - 4.
+The National Park Service may require a copy of the written permission of a property prior to approving project work. - 3.
 Administrative costs are allowable under this program; however, they are limited.
-In general, administrative costs necessary to complete and administer the program cannot exceed 7.5% of the total cost (sum of Federal and matching share for prime award and subgrants combined). - Administrative costs are: Allowable, reasonable, and allocable costs related to the overall management of activities directly related to finance (accounting, auditing, budgeting, contracting), general administrative salaries and wages (grant administration, personnel, property management, equal opportunity) and other "overhead" functions (general legal services, general liability insurance, depreciation on buildings and equipment, etc.) not directly attributable to specific program areas identified in the grant agreement.
-All administrative costs reported must be absolutely necessary for program implementation, such as the cost items identified in the final grant agreement or items otherwise approved in writing by the NPS Awarding Official (AO). - 5.
+In general, administrative costs necessary to complete and administer the program cannot exceed 7.5% of the total cost (prime award and subgrants combined). - Administrative costs are: Allowable, reasonable, and allocable costs related to the overall management of activities directly related to finance (accounting, auditing, budgeting, contracting), general administrative salaries and wages (grant administration, personnel, property management, equal opportunity) and other "overhead" functions (general legal services, general liability insurance, depreciation on buildings and equipment, etc.) not directly attributable to specific program areas identified in the grant agreement.
+All administrative costs reported must be absolutely necessary for program implementation, such as the cost items identified in the final grant agreement or items otherwise approved in writing by the NPS Awarding Official (AO). - 4.
 The amount awarded in a fiscal year for all grants and subgrants for projects relating to historic maritime resources owned or operated by the federal government may not exceed 40% of the total amount available for grants and subgrants.
 Proposals relating to federally owned or managed historic maritime resources should be submitted by a nonfederal organization working under a legal written agreement with a federal agency to carry out the objectives of the subgrant.
 Any grants awarded will be made to the nonfederal applicant, not the federal agency owning or managing the federal historic maritime resource(s).
 Federal funding may not be used to match federal funding; thus, projects contemplating work on federal resources must carefully consider how matching obligations will be fulfilled.